OscarAspelin95/bioinformatics_with_rust/src/main/nucleotides/2_create_nucleotide_sequence.md

-# Create nucleotide sequence
+# Create A nucleotide sequence

 ## String
-There are many different string types in Rust, but the two most common ones are *String* and *&str*.
+There are many different string types in Rust, but the two most common ones are `String` and `&str`.
 Both can be used to store nucleotide sequences, but they have different characteristics.
 Usually, use *String* if you intend to mutate the sequence, otherwise use *&str*.
-For more information, visit the rust docs for [String](https://doc.rust-lang.org/std/string/struct.String.html) and [&str](https://doc.rust-lang.org/std/primitive.str.html) respectively.
+For more information, visit the rust docs for [`String`](https://doc.rust-lang.org/std/string/struct.String.html) and [`&str`](https://doc.rust-lang.org/std/primitive.str.html) respectively.
 ```rust
 fn main(){
     let nt_string: String = "ACGT".to_string();